 - to build links with universities, the judiciary and others

 Who we are

 We are headed by Elizabeth Gardiner, who is First Parliamentary Counsel.
-We are a shared service, funded partly by departments and partly by the Cabinet Office.
+We are a shared service.

 We employ around 50 counsel and 10 support staff.
 We are based in London.